New! Announcing support for images

 All models except the African species (slowfast) model use an image-based architecture.
 The slowfast model uses a video-native architecture, which in some cases can better capture motion to detect small species.
 Check out the zamba python docs for more model details.

 To assess accuracy, model predictions were compared with labels manually applied by researchers and citizen scientists.
-Performance was measured on videos that were not part of the model's training data, which provides a more accurate picture of how the model will perform on other new data (like yours!).
+Performance was measured on data that were not part of the model's training set, which provides a more accurate picture of how the model will perform on other new data (like yours!).

 Model | Top-1 accuracy | Top-3 accuracy |